abdulrahmanAlotaibi/CSwithGO/README.md

 # CSwithGO
 My Computer Science notebooks with Golang 📝.
 From my bachelor's degree + Books I read recently + Some code snippets.

-### 🎈 This is a work-in-progress repo containing so many things in computer science.

 The goal of this repo

 - Large data structures and algorithms reference for Golang language